A riddle wrapped in irony

 Caution!

-Do not recklessly remake the U.S. K-12 system, one of the most resilient and inclusive education systems in the world.
-Do not hastily impose programs like No Child Left Behind, or irresponsibly add to the burdens of its dedicated teachers.
+Do not hastily impose programs like No Child Left Behind, or otherwise distract from or add to the burdens of its dedicated teachers.

-The U.S. public K-12 system as we know it today can work brilliantly for all of its students.
+The U.S. public K-12 system, as we know it today, can work brilliantly for all of its students.